 The bergfried wasn’t initially constructed with the building; it later was integrated into the building and was made to be 23 meters long.
 The fortification-like walls quite differ from the castle’s upper outline, the beautiful cross-gables on it, the Lucerne, and the roofs of the wall towers.

-Three other towers could be found in the several corners of the castle, each for one corner.
+Three other towers could be found in the several corners of the castle, each one corner.
 These outer towers go by the names: Hausmannsturm, Unlenturm, and Wendelstein.

 See Related: Best Things to do in Munich

 Autostadt is German for “Automobile City.”
 As the name implies, the Autostadt is an automobile complex with exhibits of such kind.
 Henn GmbH modeled the building in the mid-1900s.
 The complex is situated adjacent to the Volkswagen factory in Wolfsburg, Germany.

 The museum was birthed out of the necessity to have the collection of stages involved in the production of Volkswagen documented.